 ASA Presidency: as standing VP, Thuswaldner presided over this board meeting a year early after the untimely death of Craig Decker.
 Thuswaldner will still serve his normal term.

-Expansion of Board: last year suggestion of a student member enthusiastically taken up, and this year's board approved the idea.
-Will be presented up to the membership for approval.
+Expansion of Board: last year’s suggestion of a student member enthusiastically taken up, and this year's board approved the idea.
+Will be presented to the membership for approval.
 Should be a voting member with a term of 2 years.
-Discussion of what that person's task should do: 1) media and information presence for the younger generation (Facebook, Listserv, grad and literature issues, possible literature work).
+Discussion of what that person's task should be: 1) media and information presence for the younger generation (Facebook, Listserv, grad and literature issues, possible literature work).
 Approved also a $500 stipend for attending the conference.
 If approved by the membership, the student board member will be a constitutional amendment and nominations will be solicited with the election for board members.
 APPROVED at member's business meeting.

 Treasurer's Report: Attached.
 The Royalties from JStor look much more optimistic than last year (>$4k).
 Fundraising needs to be done with the 501(c)3.
 Agreement that we should institute membership dues -- voluntary for our hangers-on and compulsory for those presenting at conferences.
 Monies accreted would go for: 1) for travel money (to replace yearly out-put for grad student members; 2) for ACLS membership; 3) for student board member stipend for travel.
 Will be brought up by email with the membership by Thuswaldner